What are tree nuts?

 Reactions can range from mild to severe.

 Reactions to cashew nut are likely to be severe.
-Very rarely very sensitive people have died from the severe allergic reaction (anaphylaxis).
+Very rarely very sensitive individuals have died from the severe allergic reaction (anaphylaxis).

 How is tree nut allergy diagnosed?